-A couple of years ago while preparing two messages for a women’s conference from the book of Philippians, the Spirit prompted me to memorize Philippians 4:4-13.
+A few years ago while preparing two messages for a women’s conference from the book of Philippians, the Spirit prompted me to memorize Philippians 4:4-13.
 The process deepened my understanding of the text, helped me embrace the spiritual truths, and personally connected me with that part of God’s Word.
 (See also “Why I Tackle Scripture Memory and How I Do It?”)

 My Scripture Memory Cards